-Even if the Kona Electric wasn’t a terribly good car, it’d still be important.
-It’s the first affordable electric car that has the battery capacity to do long journeys.
+Even if the Kona Electric wasn’t a terribly good car, it would still be important – it’s the first affordable electric car that has the battery capacity to do long journeys.
 Its sticker price is less than half of any Tesla or Jaguar I-Pace yet it can do, officially, 300 miles between charges on the new WLTP measure.

 Driving without much of a care for efficiency, I scored a 250-mile range.
-It also has the necessary connector and electronics to utilise the DC rapid-chargers on all motorway stations and many other places besides.
+It also has the necessary connector and electronics to use the DC rapid chargers at all motorway service stations and many other places besides.
 With those you can replenish it from empty to near-full in an hour and a quarter – and faster chargers are now being rolled out.

 As it happens it is a good car, if in some ways not terribly so.
-It’s usefully compact on the outside, but that bears on the cabin room.
-Rear leg room would have adults grumbling before the battery went flat, while the boot is just 332 litres, and part-occupied by the AC charging cable.
-In the front you’re better accommodated.
+It’s usefully compact on the outside, but that does affect the cabin room.
+Rear legroom would have adults grumbling before the battery went flat, while the boot is just 332 litres, and part-occupied by the AC charging cable.
+In the front, you’re better accommodated.

-The displays are high-tech and give lots of mapping and connectivity options, as well as useful live-coaching for efficient driving.
-A pity the glittery plastic finish calls to mind an ’80s Amstrad boom box.
+The displays are hi-tech and give lots of mapping and connectivity options, as well as useful live coaching for efficient driving.
+A pity the glittery plastic finish calls to mind an 80s Amstrad boom box.

 As usual for an electric car, the performance is blissfully silent and uninterrupted by clutch or gears.
 And, especially at low speed, super-abundant.
 The brake, like the accelerator, takes a little learning if you’re to be progressive.
 That’s the effect of ‘recuperation’, the siphoning of your momentum back into electricity for the battery.

 Cornering is responsive and tidy, but as a result the springing can feel a little turbulent on a bumpy road.